pablodiste/data-store/README.md

 ### Joining in-progress calls

-We have available one operator that detects if there is any in flight fetcher call, any concurrent repeated call will wait for the result of the first one and it will return the same result as the original.
+We have available one operator that works the following way: it detects if there is any in flight fetcher call, then any concurrent repeated call will wait for the result of the first one and it will return the same result as the original.
 This helps to reduce the amount of calls to the backend.
-It can be used in combination of the rate limiter too.
+It can be used in combination of the rate limiter.

 ```kotlin
 Fetcher<NoKey, List<Post>> { FetcherResult.Data(provideService().getPosts()) }